-WASHINGTON – How do you get from Jessup to Capitol Hill?
+WASHINGTON – How does you get from Jessup to Capitol Hill?
 For Charles McPeek, the answer is through the 5th District.

 And the 6th District.

 The new and used tire salesman will ultimately show up on Tuesday’sballot as a Democratic candidate for Congress in the 7th District,capping a seven- month odyssey that saw him register to run in threedistricts.

 Originally, the Laurel resident ran in his home district — the 5th–but withdrew after his “research showed that it would be almostimpossible” to unseat incumbent Rep. Steny Hoyer, D-Mechanicsville.

 McPeek anted up another $100 candidate registration fee andre-registered in the 6th District, where his Jessup business is located.That was in February.